arthurhjorth/Sheep-with-brains/README.md

+This fork focuses on educational uses of ANNs in NetLogo ABMs.
+It introduces small changes to the original in order to focus on showing how ANNs work for high school students.

+--

 A simple predator-prey model in which the animals have evolving neural network brains.

 Note that `setup` and the first dozen ticks or so will be slow as the model populates the pool of brains, but then it will speed up substantially.